Graduate Studies

 Graduate Degrees Offered

-The Department of Physics and Astronomy offers programs leading to the degrees of Master of Arts in Teaching, Master of Science and a cooperative Ph.D. in collaboration with the University of Toledo.
+The Department of Physics and Astronomy offers programs leading to the Master of Science degree and a cooperative Ph.D. in collaboration with the University of Toledo.
 The curriculum of the programs emphasizes applications as well as a solid foundation for pre-doctoral training.
 Course work focuses on developing skills in several areas of emphasis: astrophysics, computational physics, theoretical physics, solid state physics and materials science.
 All graduate students are involved in research as part of the degree program.

 The cooperative Ph.D. program enables qualifying students to take courses at BGSU and the University of Toledo and to earn their Ph.D. from UT under the direction of either BGSU or UT faculty in physics or astronomy.